How to Gap Spark Plugs Without Tool

 Step 4:

 Repeat all of the above steps for your other spark plugs.
 Alternatively, you can buy a new set of plug-and-play (PnP) style coils if they are available in the market.
-This way, you will not have to remove and reinstall them.
+This way, you will not have to deal with removing and re-installing them each time.
 Replacement PnP-style coils are made to fit your vehicle’s original engine design and come pre-gapped.

 If you do not have any issues starting your car after replacing the spark plugs, then you do not need to gap your new spark plugs in the future.
 Instead, you can just install them in their original positions without adjusting the gap between the electrodes.
-However, you should consider gapping your new plugs if the engine struggles to start.
+However, if the engine struggles to start, then you should consider gapping your new plugs.

 Tips and Suggestions: